 Nestled at the foot of the Makhonjwa Mountain Range in the quaint mining town of Barberton.
-Built in 1884 as the bathhouse for gold diggers in the area.
-You can relax in our garden that extends to the very foot of the mountain or take a dip in the oldest swimming pool in the Old Transvaal.
-Vervet monkeys, bush babies and Baboon are frequent visitors to the garden.
+Built-in 1884 as the bathhouse for gold diggers in the area.
+You can relax in our garden that extends to the very foot of the mountain or takes a dip in the oldest swimming pool in the Old Transvaal.
+Vervet monkeys, bush babies, and Baboon are frequent visitors to the garden.
 Bird lovers have spotted Narina Trogon, Emerald Cuckoo and Knysna Turaco from their verandas.

 We have classic accommodation comprising of self-catering or non-self-catering units, each with their own entrance into the garden or pool area.
 Each unit also has its own bathroom.
 Home cooked meals are available with prior arrangement or you can enjoy our favourite meal the South African Braai.